StefanJelner/risland.js/README.md

 });
 ```

-That already looks more like a dynamic application.
+This already looks more like a dynamic application.

 There are several things which are quite obvious:

 1. To pass the template as a string can be quite painful.
 Especially when the template grows.
-The solution can be template strings (like in the TypeScript example) or even more convenient the HTML template tag.
+The solution can be template strings (like in the TypeScript example) or even more convenient the HTML `template` tag.
 2. Event delegation works in a way, that you have to provide an object with event names.
 Each event name introduces another inner object which consists of DOM selectors.
 These DOM selectors mark the potential origin of the event.
 Each DOM selector then has a callback function which gets invoked in case of an event matching the event name and the selector.

-## <a name="template-tag"></a> Template Tag
+## <a name="template-tag"></a> `template` Tag

 ## <a name="event-delegation"></a> Event Delegation